Builders Labourers Federation: NSW branch intervention

-The federal union under Norm Gallagher faced many protests initially when it intervened in the affairs of the N.S.W. branch of the union in the mid-seventies.
-Many of the democratic measures installed by the N.S.W. branch leadership by Jack Mundey, Bob Pringle, Joe Owens and others were scrapped and many of the democratically imposed green bans were lifted.
-Officials of the N.S.W. branch eventually urged members to join the imposed branch, but were themselves blacklisted from the industry by federal union officials.
-The federal takeover of the N.S.W. branch was instrumental in calling off many of the imposed green bans and the cancellation of the union's commitment to fighting for permanence in the building industry.
+The federal union under Norm Gallagher faced many protests initially when it intervened in the affairs of the NSW branch of the union in the mid-seventies.
+Many of the democratic measures installed by the NSW branch leadership by Jack Mundey, Bob Pringle, Joe Owens and others were scrapped and many of the democratically imposed green bans were lifted.
+Officials of the NSW branch eventually urged members to join the imposed branch, but were themselves blacklisted from the industry by federal union officials.
+The federal takeover of the NSW branch was instrumental in calling off many of the imposed green bans and the cancellation of the union's commitment to fighting for permanence in the building industry.

 BLF in Queensland

 The BLF existed in Queensland as a state registered union (known as the Australian Building Construction Employees and Builders' Labourers' Federation (Queensland Branch) Union of Employees).
 The Queensland BLF was a part of the national BLF prior to the de-registration and was not as radical or militant as the branches in Victoria and New South Wales were perceived to be.

 Whilst the BLF is usually associated with the left of the political spectrum, the Queensland BLF was historically aligned with the right faction of the Australian Labor Party.
 The Queensland BLF was a member of the Labor Unity faction which is sometimes referred to as the Old Guard.
 The Labor Unity Faction often votes with the "right" faction (also known as the AWU or Forum faction) at state Labor conferences.

 On 16 October 2013, at the CFMEU Construction National Conference in Cairns, BLF secretary David Hanna and left-wing CFMEU Queensland (Construction Division) secretary Michael Ravbar announced the two unions would be merging.
 The merger was finalised in 2014.